Wu Yajun: Wealth

-Wu's wealth is managed by a firm named Wu Capital, which was founded in 2013.
-Since inception, Wu Capital has made investments in technology companies including Uber and Evernote.
+Wu's wealth is managed by her family office, which was founded in 2013.
+Since inception, it has made investments in technology companies including Uber and Evernote.

 She is the third-richest woman in China, and the 22nd-richest overall, according to the Hurun Report China Rich List 2013.
 In 2012, she was the richest woman in China, and fifth-richest person in the country.
 She lost that position to Yang Huiyan due to her divorce from Cai Kui.
 As of March 2013 she was the 299th-richest person in the world, and among the top 50 Power-women list by Forbes, with a net worth of US$4.4 billion.
-She is a member of the National People's Congress.
+She was a delegate to the 11th and 12th National People's Congress (2008–2018) and has not served since.
 In 2014, she was listed as the 41st most powerful woman in the world by Forbes.

 In March 2019, Barron's reported that, after a seven year gap, Wu was once again the world's richest self-made woman.